KyleAMathews/typefaces/how-to-update.md

 ## Google fonts

-1. Start google-webfonts-helper locally
+1. Start google-webfonts-helper locally.
+It's a separate repo you need to clone and setup
-2. Run `node download-all-google-fonts.js`
+2. Run `node scripts/download-all-google-fonts.js`